Bunnings to Host a Nation Wide Sausage Sizzle For Bushfire Relief

 Bunnings’ owners, Wesfarmers is also fundraising across its other retail platforms including Kmart, Target, and Officeworks.
 The stationary chain is hosting a fundraising drive on January 24.
 Officeworks will match donations from both customers and staff.

 Of course, Bunnings isn’t the only one lending a hand.
 So far, hundreds of millions of dollars have been donated from celebrities, mining magnates, musicians and more.
 Even Good Lord, KFC Just Put a Pizza Inside its ‘God-Tier’ Double Burger in support of the relief efforts raising over $1 million.

-So head along to Bunnings on January 24 and grab a snag or two, knowing it’s going to a better cause then your stomach.
+So head along to Bunnings on January 24 and grab a snag or two, knowing it’s going to a better cause than your stomach.
 For anyone who can’t make it, Bunnings is accepting donations through its website via the link below.
 This is that one time we can’t fault the hardware giant for not beating the competition by 10%.